kyoheiu/leaf/README.md

 ## Deploy

 1. Prepare 2 files and 1 empty directory: `docker-compose.yml`, `.env.production` and `databases`.
-`databases` directory will have `.search` directory and `.sqlite` database, which will be automatically created.
+`databases` directory will have `.index` directory (to store the search index) and `.sqlite` binary, both of which will be automatically created.

 `docker-compose.yml` example
 ```
 version: "3"
 services:
   server:
-    image: docker.io/kyoheiudev/leaf-server:0.6.2
+    image: docker.io/kyoheiudev/leaf-server:0.7.0
     container_name: leaf-server
     volumes:
       - /path/to/databases:/var/leaf/databases